-A remarkable Georgian theatre built in 1793.
-A Dickens manuscript locked in a Victorian museum safe.
-A four-acre garden that has barely changed in two centuries.
+A Georgian theatre built in 1793.
+A Dickens manuscript in a Victorian museum safe.
+A contemporary art gallery.
+A four-acre walled garden.
+And a Rose Fair that has crowned its Queen every summer since 1963.
 Wisbech punches far above its weight culturally.

 The Angles Theatre on Alexandra Road was built in 1793, making it one of the oldest surviving purpose-built theatres in England.
 With a 112-seat main auditorium and an 80-seat studio, it has served the cultural life of Wisbech for more than two centuries.